 Brexit- Pet travel to the EU after the 29th March 2019

-In the event of a no-deal Brexit, it is likely that the requirements surrounding the Pet Travel Scheme will change.
-The UK will be listed as a ‘third country’.
+The UK will be listed as a ‘third country’ from 01 January 2021.
 Any changes to the existing Pet Travel Scheme will depend on what category of third country the UK becomes on the day we leave the EU.
 There are three categories of third country: Part 1 listed, Part 2 listed and unlisted.
 If the UK becomes Part 1 or Part 2 listed, the changes to the Pet Travel Scheme will be relatively straight forward- with the possibility of a change in documentation.
 This will include a health certificate confirming that the pet has been vaccinated against rabies.
 Current Pet Passports (issued before 29th March 2019) are likely to become invalid on 30th March 2019.

 What happens in the event of becoming an unlisted third country?

 This is where there will be significant alterations to the Pet Travel Scheme.
 We would urge all of our clients to prepare for this scenario well in advance, as there may be a long time frame associated with these changes.
 Please contact us for advice in plenty of time – ideally 6 months before travel.
 Pet Passports will no longer be valid for travel within Europe, but pets will require an Animal Health Certificate (AHC), complete with proof of testing for rabies antibody titres.
 The AHC must be obtained from an Official Veterinarian within 10 days of the date of travel.
 Pet Passports will remain valid for re-entry into the UK.